 Getting separated from your assets is not as unusual as you might think.
 In fact, it happens to the tune of millions of dollars every year.
 Because every state sets its own rules defining when an account is considered dormant or abandoned, escheated property can languish out of sight, and out of mind, for years.

 Reasons why your assets might enter the escheatment process

 Some of the more frequent causes include:

-Not keeping your information current.
-If you move, make sure to notify companies you have an interest in.
+- Not keeping your information current.
+If you move, make sure to notify companies that you have an interest in.
 The post office will only forward first-class mail to your new address for one year; other mail pieces – sometimes important shareholder information – could be returned as undeliverable after just a couple of months.

 Discover how you can benefit from EQ Unify today

-EQ Unify Asset Reunification Services are designed to help put people back in touch with dividends, stocks and shares considered lost or unclaimed.
+EQ's Unify Asset Reunification Services are designed to help put people back in touch with dividends, stocks and shares considered lost or unclaimed.